 April Wagner has been blowing glass for over twenty years.
-Throughout this time she has developed her own unique style of glass art that can be seen in public and private collections around the world.
+Throughout this time she has developed her own unique style of glass art.
+Her work is found in public and private collections around the world.
 She’s evolved both her skill set and her studio practice.
 This growth has led to the development of two separate and distinct brands: the epiphany line of functional, semi-functional and decorative objects and the April Wagner line of sculptures.
-Both are run out of epiphany studios, April’s hot-glass facility in Pontiac, MI.
+Both are created at epiphany studios, April’s hot-glass facility in Pontiac, MI.

-The epiphany line consists of pieces that are designed and prototyped by April with the principle idea of glass as a craft material.
+The epiphany line consists of pieces that April designed and prototyped with the principle idea of glass as a craft material.
 They are chiefly decorative objects balancing form, function (in certain instances) and beauty.
 Production of these pieces is done either by April or the studio artists.
-Each is hand engraved with the name epiphany.
+Each piece is hand engraved with the name epiphany.

 The artwork that falls under the epiphany name includes paperweights, pen holders, ring holders, decanters, pet products, nests and nest vases, Zanfirico bowls, Splash Bowls, pumpkins, rocks glasses, ornaments, and more.
-The perfect balance of form, function, and beauty is perhaps best seen in the epiphany Tornado Decanter, seen below on left.
+The Tornado Decanter (below left) illustrates the perfect balance of form, function, and beauty.
 The form creates a functional decanting experience, aerating the wine over the inner spiral both entering and exiting the decanter.
 The functionality in no way compromises the overall design of the decanter, if fact it enhances the inherently beautiful qualities of the glass.

 The different lines of epiphany products develop in response to market demand as well as the varying skill levels of the studio assistants.
-Glassblowing is done as a team and the learning curve is steep.
+Glassblowing requires a team and has a steep learning curve.
 It can take well over five years for a novice to become competent, over 20 years to become an expert.
-Each assistant’s skill set is taken into account along with the aim of developing their skills in a similar fashion to the traditional master/apprentice structure.
+We consider each assistant’s skill set.
+We also aim to develop their skills in a similar fashion to the traditional master/apprentice structure.

 This approach to creating art dates back centuries to the old masters like Rembrandt.
-Apprentices would be taught the style of the master artist and would then produce the artwork.
+Apprentices learned the style of the master artist and then produced the artwork.
 This allowed workshops to take on more commissions and to produce more art while giving apprentices the chance to develop their skills.
 This practice is still quite common today.
 Dale Chihuly hasn’t blown glass since the 70s, but rather designs his artwork and delegates the production to studio artists.
-He is still considered to be a master glass artist despite the fact that he doesn’t physically interact with the material.
+Though he doesn’t physically interact with glass, Chihuly is still considered a master glass artist.

-In our studio practice, all the pieces have been designed by April for the epiphany line, but she hasn’t physically made all of them.
+In our studio practice, April designs all the pieces for the epiphany line.
+However, this doesn’t mean she has physically made all of them.
 With our level of production, that just wouldn’t be possible.
-April does a great deal of glass blowing and works in the studio several days a week, delegating production of epiphany items to the studio artists so she can focus on her own artwork and larger commissions.
+April does a great deal of glass blowing and works in the studio almost every day.
+She delegates production of epiphany items to the studio artists.
+This allows her to focus on her own artwork and larger commissions.